GSA-TTS/tts.gsa.gov/docs/architecture/decisions/0008-represent-time-with-iso8601-utc.md

 ### UTC

-Universal Coordinated Time (UTC) is a stanard for representing date time values relative to a single time zone, namely GMT (Greenwich Mean Time).
+Universal Coordinated Time (UTC) is a standard for representing date time values relative to a single time zone, namely GMT (Greenwich Mean Time).
 Each time zone is annotated by the offset in time for that time zone relative to UTC.